IABTechLab/uid2-client-java/README.md

    `IdentityTokens refreshedIdentity = PublisherUid2Helper.createIdentityFromTokenRefreshResponse({response body}, identity); `
 1. If `refreshedIdentity` is null, the user has opted out and you must no longer use their identity tokens.
-1. Otherwise, replace the user's identity session state with: `refreshedIdentity.getJsonString()`.
+1. Otherwise, replace the identity that was previously stored in the user's session with: `refreshedIdentity.getJsonString()`.